 Do you know what you need to secure a college instructor job?

-If you are one of the many professionals who is looking to start a career in higher education, then you know it’s a transition you need to be prepared for to achieve the desired results.
+If you are one of the many professionals who is looking to start a career in higher education, then you know it’s a transition you need to be prepared for in order to achieve the desired results.
 Whether you are coming from a K-12 education role or the corporate sector, becoming a college instructor has unique challenges and rewards.

 As a new professor, there are lots of things you need to be prepared for, concerning your new work environment.
 Find out what the university/college will expect from you in your new position to avoid any misunderstanding.
 As a new incoming professor, the college or university where you are planning to work will have high expectations from you – don’t disappoint by being unprepared.